tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 ![Transmission settings]({{ site.baseurl }}/assets/images/improve-download-speed/transmission-settings.png)

 Now I should be able to connect to the local BitTorrent peer at the address `localhost:26408`.
 To run the experiments locally, I've created a separate binary crate called `local_peer`.
 Essentially, I just copied the contents of the `main` crate and removed everything related to the communication with the torrent tracker.
-It simply connects to the peer at the known address:
+It simply connects to the local peer at the known port:

 ```rust
 const LOCAL_PEER_PORT: u16 = 26408;